WNSL: History

 Holladay expanded the company through acquisition of other stations but eventually sold WNSL and WQIS to Design Media in 1988.
 Design Media sold the stations to Cumulus Media in 1999.
 In October 2000, Cumulus announced an agreement to sell this station to Clear Channel Communications as part of a large station swap and sale, including seven Cumulus stations in the Laurel-Hattiesburg radio market.
 The deal was approved by the FCC on December 19, 2000, and the transaction was consummated on January 18, 2001.

+As part of the transition, around 2002, these stations consolidated studios to a space on U.S. 98 in West Hattiesburg.
+The building where the WNSL studios were for over 40 years in Laurel has been torn down, leaving an old transmitter shed, the foundation, and the parking lot.